UWCNuclear/UbuntuSetUp/README.md

 ***More support:***	https://wiki.ubuntu.com/WSL and Google

+***Fun fact:*** You can automatically backup a directory from the Ubuntu subsystem (WSL1) to OneDrive!
+After you set up OneDrive on your machine, run this command with your own paths in your Windows terminal:

+    mklink /j "%UserProfile%\OneDrive\Backups\SaveUbuntu22" "C:\Users\Admin\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu22.04LTS_79rhkp1fndgsc\LocalState\rootfs\home"

+To automatically backup to Google Drive, add the path of the Ubuntu directory (WSL1) to the list of folders to backup :-)

 # How to install ROOT on Ubuntu
 **Step 1.**	Install all required and optional packages (https://root.cern/install/dependencies/) by pasting the two following commands in the terminal: